ReproNim/reproman/docs/source/sandbox/packages.rst

 Finally, OS package managers (and related repositories and distributions) are typically used to install the language-specific package managers described in the next section.
-Therefore, NICEMAN "create" will need to install OS packages first, followed by language-specific packages.
-We may need to allow the NICEMAN environment specification to allow the user to order the package installation across multiple package managers to ensure resolution of dependencies.
+Therefore, ReproMan "create" will need to install OS packages first, followed by language-specific packages.
+We may need to allow the ReproMan environment specification to allow the user to order the package installation across multiple package managers to ensure resolution of dependencies.